A book report, also known as a critique or review, is a written document that describes or evaluates a piece of fiction or non-fiction.

 Personal evaluation/analysis

-Many book reports require you to either analyze the meaning of the story or give a personal opinion.
+Many book reports require you to either analyze the meaning of the story or give an opinion.
 Analysis often involves describing a significant theme and identifying the writing elements that help establish the meaning or message.
 In a non-fiction context, you may analyze the author’s perspective and point out any biases in the text.

 Examples from the text